fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 - 403: Permission denied, user does not have permission to view this submission

 #### GET "/v1/submission/\<int:submission\_id\>/report\_url"
 This endpoint requests the URL associated with a particular type of submission report.
-The provided URL will expire after roughly half an hour.
+The provided URL will expire after one minute.

 ##### Sample Request
 `/v1/submission/<int:submission_id>/report_url?warning=True&file_type=appropriations&cross_type=award_financial`